Suwayomi/Suwayomi-Server/README.md

 # Tachidesk
 A free and open source manga reader than runs extensions built for [Tachiyomi](https://tachiyomi.org/) which runs on desktop operating systems.

+Ability to read and write Tachiyomi compatible backups and syncing is a planned feature.

+## How does it work?
 This project has two components:
-1. **server:** contains some of the original Tachiyomi code and serves a REST API
+1. **server:** contains the implementation of [tachiyomi's extensions library](https://github.com/tachiyomiorg/extensions-lib) and uses an Android compatibility library to run apk extensions.
+All this conclude to serving a REST API to `webUI`.
-2. **webUI:** A react project that works with the server to do the presentation
+2. **webUI:** A react SPA project that works with the server to do the presentation.

 ## How do I run the thing?
 #### Running pre-built jar packages